sonicv6/euphonica/README.md

 ## Features
 - Responsive GTK4 LibAdwaita UI for most MPD features, from basic things like playback controls, queue reordering and ReplayGain to things like output control, crossfade and MixRamp configuration
+- Automatically fetch album arts, artist avatars and (synced) song lyrics from external sources (currently supports Last.fm, MusicBrainz and LRCLIB).
+All externally-acquired metadata are cached locally & persisted on disk to avoid needless API calls.
+- Built-in, customisable spectrum visualiser, reading from MPD FIFO or system PipeWire
+- Automatic accent colours based on album art (optional)
 - Integrated MPRIS client with background run supported.
 The background instance can be reopened via your shell's MPRIS applet, the "Background applications" section in GNOME's quick settings shade (if installed via Flatpak) or simply by launching Euphonica again.
-- Built-in, customisable spectrum visualiser, reading from MPD FIFO or system PipeWire
-- Automatic accent colours based on album art (optional)
 - Rate albums (requires MPD 0.24+)
 - Audio quality indicators (lossy, lossless, hi-res, DSD) for individual songs as well as albums & detailed format printout
 - Browse your library by album, artist and folders with multiselection support